 Finally, an overlooked feature that may also drive both venom volume and toxicity evolution is habitat structure (42).
 The structural complexity of a habitat, such as whether it's a 2-dimensional terrestrial surface or a complex 3-dimensional forest canopy, can influence both encounter rates (14, 18) and the escape rates of prey, with higher dimensional spaces increasing both (43, 44).
 Hence predators in high dimensional habitats with associated increased escape rates may compensate through larger volumes of more potent venom in order to increase capture rates.
 For example, strike and release behaviors may be less successful in either 3-dimensional arboreal or aquatic environments requiring higher toxicities to incapacitate prey quickly.
 Conversely there may be less of a requirement for high potencies and venom volumes due to increases in encounter rates, and hence feeding opportunities, in high dimensional habitats which may compensate for possible increases in escape rates.

 Here we test the importance of these multiple potential drivers of both venom quantity and potency in a phylogenetically corrected comparative analysis of ninety-nine species of venomous snakes.
 We test the importance of snake body mass; habitat dimensionality; prey type; and prey size on the variation of both venom toxicity, as measured using the median lethal dose (LD50), and venom volume.
 We achieve this by using a novel metric of the evolutionary distance between the model animal on LD50 is measured and the typical species found in each snakes’ diet in order to test the general pattern of snake venom prey-specificity which predicts higher potencies when tested on species phylogenetically close to natural target prey.
 This approach also allows us to control for the variance associated with the LD50 model used and hence test the general influence of macroecological factors on factors such as venom volume.

 Using these corrections and a series of models accounting for phylogenetic similarity between snake species we test; (1) the overkill hypothesis: that there is no relationship between venom volume or toxicity with prey size; (2) the importance of trophic drivers on venom evolution including; that venom potency is higher (lower LD50) when tested on model species phylogenetically closer to species found in the diet; and that snake species which include eggs in their diets have lower venom potencies (higher LD50) or volumes; (3) the importance of macorecological drivers on venom evolution including; that venom volume is higher in species with larger prey, with a predicted scaling of approximately 0.51 or that (4) venom volume scales according to 0.75 as expected if metabolic cost is the main driver; (5) the importance of habitat dimensionality on venom evolution, in particular that; species in high dimensional habitats show either higher or lower potencies or venom volumes depending on encounter and escape rates; and finally (6) the importance of other potential drivers such as superlinear scaling of venom volume or potency as expected with the weapons hypothesis or sexual selection drivers.
 We show that both trophic and macroecological factors are important in driving venom evolution with patterns supporting prey-specific venom in general and venom volume scaling as predicted by metabolic cost constraints.

-Methods
+Methodss

 Data